Everything you need to know...

 Module Aim:

-Live reporting for radio and television platforms
+Live reporting skills for radio and television platforms.

-Live commentary for radio and television platforms
+Live commentary skills for radio and television platforms.

 Researching and planning sports coverage for radio and television broadcasts

-Making TV and radio highlights packages
+Making TV and radio highlights packages.

 Visiting sports events